 Seatbelt Defects and Liability Issues

 Seatbelt defects have the potential to cause catastrophic or even fatal injuries.
-Some of the most common injuries caused by seatbelt failure include head and neck injuries, chest injuries, and injuries to the arms and legs.
+Some of the most common injuries caused by Ford seatbelt failure include head and neck injuries, chest injuries, and injuries to the arms and legs.
 Some of these injuries could also result in disabilities.
 Some of the most common causes of seatbelt failure include the use of defective material, poor design, and errors during manufacturing or assembly.